THS-International/website/src/markdown-pages/faq.md

     questions:
       - description: >-
           Yes, we will not accept any drop-ins.
-It is also mandatory to check-in **at least one day prior** to your first event at one of our Check-In Desks.
+It is also mandatory to check-in and collect your wristband **at least one day prior** to your first event at one of our Check-In Desks.
+Without the wristband, you will not be allowed to attend any event.
         title: Do I have to have signed up to the event to attend?
       - description: >-
           Usually one or two days before the event you will receive an email